-Why become a software developer?
-Because the job provides the opportunity to shape the future like few other professions can.
+Are you interested in learning more about how to become a software developer?
+The job provides the opportunity to shape the future in a way that few other professions can.
 All those millions of lines of code combine to influence the way people live, work, and play every day.

 Becoming a software developer is not for everyone.
 Software developers must be ready to dedicate the rest of their careers to constant learning and relearning.
 They need to be passionate about devising bug-free code that not only runs without hiccups but also is so well-crafted that it serves as a template for future projects.

-Last but not least, programmers have to be innately curious and analytical to overcome the many challenges the profession presents.
+Last but not least, programmers have to be innately curious and analytical to overcome the challenges of the profession.
 Much of the work of a software developer entails long days of exacting and detailed work under tight deadlines.
 However, the rewards of the profession are as diverse as the type of projects programmers work on.
-Anyone with the itch for learning, an education in management information systems, and practical coding skills will find a career that bestows many benefits: for programmers, for their employers and clients, and for industries of all types.
+Anyone with the itch for learning, a bachelor’s degree in management information systems (MIS), and practical coding skills can pursue a career that bestows many benefits: for programmers, for their employers and clients, and for industries of all types.

 What Does a Software Developer Do?

-The general heading of “software developer” covers as many specialties as there are platforms on which the programs run.
+The software developer job title covers as many specialties as there are platforms on which the programs run.
 For example, front-end developers create the user interface portion of programs, while back-end developers devise the code that collects, processes, analyzes, and responds to the data people enter into systems.
 However, distinctions between front-end and back-end development are blurring, particularly when it comes to creating software for mobile devices.
-Programmers who work on both the front-end and back-end components of applications, particularly those that run on smart phones, are called full-stack developers.
+Programmers who work on both the front-end and back-end components of applications, particularly those that run on smartphones, are called full-stack developers.
 In addition, a growing number of programmers focus exclusively on developing apps for mobile devices.

 Full-stack developers often have some experience with a range of tools in these categories, as well as some knowledge of hardware infrastructure (servers, networks, and hosting platforms), various databases and application programming interfaces (APIs), security issues, and business processes.